dromotherm/documentation/pages/themis/add1wire/1wire.md

 <br>
 To do so, you must distinguish the front panel (on which you can read the brand and type of the sensor).
 <br>
-<b>Pin 1 will be soldered on the white-blue wire of the RJ45 cable</b>
+<b>Pin 1 will be soldered to the white-blue wire of the RJ45 cable</b>
 <br>
-<b>Pin 2 will be soldered on the blue wire of the RJ45 cable</b>
+<b>Pin 2 will be soldered to the blue wire of the RJ45 cable</b>
 <img src="pages/themis/add1wire/a4_TO-92_Front_and_back_view_with_Pin_Numbers.png">
 </p>
 </div>